mcarlin27/dog-hikes/README.md

 | **WISH LIST: User can record hikes taken with mileage** | User inputs new hike | User's 'miles hiked' increases |
 | **WISH LIST: User forums (Admin can delete comments)** | User navigates to forum page | User can post to forum |

+## Installation and Setup
+1. Clone this repository
+2. To run the program, you will need a Firebase database.
+3. Create a file with your [Firebase](https://console.firebase.google.com/) API keys in src/app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.